Catherine22/Frontend-Development/README.md

 The client sends a user authenticates to the server, the server returns a token in the form of JWT.
 The client then stores that token.
 It sends requests to the server with a header `authentication: bearer JWT`.

+## CSR vs SSR

+The client-side rendering downloads HTML files.
+Before the HTML file gets download, there is a blank page on the browser.
+Then the browser download and execute the JavaScript files that the HTML file links to.
+Once all the above tasks have finished, the page becomes interactive and visible.
+With server-side rendering, once the HTML file has arrived, the browser shows the HTML page.
+That page is not interactive at that point.

 ## CORS

 Cross-Origin Resource Sharing.